Compared to the federal exemptions, Arizona’s bankruptcy exemptions are generous and enable debtors to protect additional property.

 Debtors also may retain all protheses, wheelchairs, and/or mobility devices prescribed for the debtor or the debtor’s dependent.
 Also exempt are all domestic animals and household pets.

-Money benefits or proceeds.
 Like the personal property exemption, this category enumerates several specific exemptions related to benefits like life insurance proceeds, retirement accounts, spousal maintenance and child support, and annuities.
-But most notably, it limits the amount of cash exempt from collection activity to $300.
+But most notably, it limits the exempt amount of cash (or funds maintained in a bank account) to $300.

 Like any law, the exemptions are subject to change.
 The most current and complete list of personal property exemptions can be viewed online under Chapter 8 of A.R.S.
 Title 33.